Project Status: In progress

 Local access and emergency services access will be maintained.

-Construction to the south of Goulburn Street is planned to start in late 2021.
 Work on Devonshire Street in Surry Hills is planned to start in 2022.

 Sydney Civil’s community liaison officer will contact local residents and businesses before construction starts in your area.
 They will keep you informed about the details and program of works on either side of the tracks.